Volunteers must be 18 years or older.

-Volunteer opportunities are now available to AmeriCorps Seniors Foster Grandparent Program, AmeriCorps Seniors RSVP Program, and community volunteers in Orange County who are 16 years or older and wish to read aloud and instill a lifetime love of reading to PreK students.
-The program currently utilizes Scholastic’s REAL (Read Excel Achieve Lead), the Whole Book Approach, and Visual Thinking Strategies curricula to help young students succeed academically, personally, socially, and emotionally.
+Volunteer opportunities are now available to AmeriCorps Seniors Foster Grandparent Program, AmeriCorps Seniors RSVP Program, and community volunteers in Orange County who are 18 years or older and wish to read aloud and instill a lifetime love of reading to PreK students.

-Using best practices learned from our AmeriCorps Seniors Foster Grandparent Program and from our previous iteration of OTTER, we provide an early prevention/intervention approach to literacy by engaging volunteers in VPK and Head Start centers as well as virtual teleconferencing options for families when applicable.
-If you are 16 years or older and wish to share your love of reading and books with young children, please consider volunteering with OTTER.
-If you are the parent or guardian of a child between the ages of 4 and 5 in Orange County, please consider signing up for virtual home visits.
+Using best practices learned from our AmeriCorps Seniors Foster Grandparent Program and from previous iterations of OTTER, we provide an early prevention/intervention approach to literacy by engaging volunteers in VPK and Head Start centers.
+If you are 18 years or older and wish to share your love of reading and books with young children, please consider volunteering with OTTER.